What is planning in the moment?

 This style of planning allows children to reflect on their learning and in many cases provides an opportunity for the teacher to extend learning and consolidate knowledge, during whole class sessions, small group work or individually.

-“1.6.
-Practitioners must consider the individual needs, interests, and stage of development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all of the areas of learning and development.”
+“1.11 Practitioners must consider the individual needs, interests, and development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all areas of learning and development.

 As we spend the majority of our time interacting with the children, we get to know them well and understand their interests and passions.
 This knowledge provides a background for enhancing the environment and learning invitations that appeal to individual interests.

-We continuously review the environment and available resources to meet children’s interests to ensure that children are highly engaged in their learning and demonstrate high levels of wellbeing.
+We continuously review and adapt the environment and available resources to meet children’s interests and needs, to ensure that children are highly engaged in their learning and demonstrate high levels of wellbeing.

 Our observations of the children are built on quality interactions between children or children and practitioners.
 We record any teaching that has taken place or progress that a child or group of children have made.
 All staff are responsible for using language that encourages sustained, shared thinking, frequently leading to extended learning and progress.
 Emphasis is placed on using a collaborative conversation style.
 Statements such as ‘I wonder…’, ‘I wonder if…’, ‘I wonder what…’, ‘I wonder how…’ are used frequently to encourage children to speak freely in a risk-free atmosphere.
 This type of language reduces the pressure on children to give the ‘right’ answer and supports the attainment of creative thinking and making links in their experiences.